chisomiloks/logiistics-inventory-app/README.md

 ```

-Extra feature related to exporting product data to a csv can be found under Inventorys
+Extra feature related to exporting product data to a csv can be found under Inventorys on the admin page.